objectiv/objectiv-analytics/bach/docs/source/open-model-hub/identity-resolution.rst

 1. All cookie based users get resolved to the last identity available for that user (filtered for the given method).
 2. Sessions are assigned to the new identity; parallel sessions are allowed and remain intact.
 3. Sessions for users that do not have a new identity are either left alone, or they can be fully anonymised.

-**How to use**
-Identity resolution needs to be setup upon creating the objectiv dataframe.
-To get the default cookie based user identities, nothing has to be specified.
-To enable more specific resolution, it only requires the addition of the `identity_resolution` parameter to the get_objectiv_dataframe call.
-Please have a look at the API reference for get_objectiv_dataframe(TODO LINK) for more details and to find out how to configure anonymisation.

-**Recommendations**
-We recommend tracking identities in a responsible way.
-Therefore, it is not adviced to track raw PII.
-A simple way around that is to hash the source data, and set the method in the `id` field accordingly, e.g.: `md5(some_data)`.